-Daohuaxiang (Aranytál Étterem)
+Daohuaxiang (Aranytál Hotpot)

-Daohuaxiang isn't cheap — if you get too excited about all that’s to try, you can easy rack up a bill of €35 per person (pay attention to the color of the bowls as they denote price categories).
-It's most economical to go with a larger group.
+Daohuaxiang isn't cheap — if you get too excited about all that’s to try, you can easy rack up a bill of €40 per person or so (the color of the bowls denotes price categories).
+It's most economical to go with a bigger group.
 Also, as with other Chinese restaurants, try to go on the earlier side, around 6:30 p.m., before the restaurant clears out.